 Information for Bidders, Contractors and Minority- and Women-Owned Business Enterprises

-The City of Bryan Community Development Services Department has published an invitation to bid #14-025 for the construction of four new affordable single family homes at 18th and Sims Streets in Bryan.
-These homes will be for sale to low and moderate-income homebuyers.
+The City of Bryan Community Development Services Department has published an invitation to bid #14-072 for the demolition and reconstruction of a single family home at 1101 E. 28th Street in Bryan for a low to moderate-income homeowner.

-See the bid on the City’s online bidding system here: West 18th Street Housing Development
+See the bid on the City’s online bidding system here: Residential Demolition & Reconstruction Project